try being vegan

 Try being vegan for just a little while, and there’s a good chance you’ll never go back.
-Just follow the advice I’ll relate here, and you’ll unquestionably find the experience easy and satisfying.
+Just follow the advice I’ll offer here, and you’ll undoubtedly find the experience easy and satisfying.

 What’s more, sticking to a vegan diet becomes easier with every passing week.
 For most people, it’s smooth sailing after their first week.
 In fact, by the time you make it to the three week mark, you will likely find that the lifestyle has become second nature and is nearly effortless to continue.